rx-angular/rx-angular/libs/cdk/render-strategies/docs/concurrent-strategies.md

 ### Chunking

+Chunking means using scheduling APIs to split work and distribute in over time to have less frame drops.

+IMG

-There are also other scheduling APIs.
-They all help to prioritize the work and define the moment of execution differently.
+All scheduling APIs can help to prioritize the work and define the moment of execution differently.

 When using the requestAnimationFrame API we should know that it is not a queued system.
 All scheduled tasks will end up in the same task of the main thread.